chakchak-io/chakchak-fe/README.md

 1. Do not declare type: "module" in package.json.
 It will break the build process.
    1.1.
 Because some of the packages still need dynamic import.

+## Job List

+### High Priority

+1. create active button using comopoundVariants of cva

+### Propose

+1. Remove required field in FromLabel. and detect required field from useFormContext(need to check possibility)